noel-reeds/arbitrary-precision-integer-calculator/README.md

 #### NOTE:
 - This is work in progress :(
 - The maximum supported value so far for any math operation is ULONG_MAX as defined in `stdint.h` and `limits.h` header.
+- Use `gcc` flags as stated in Makefile more so `std=gnu99` to handle variable lengths for arrays as this isn't supported in `std=gnu89`.

 #### Requirements:
 - The program runs on C's compiler gcc or cc, so make sure you have it installed.